DaveSimoes/Python-Automation-Task/README.md

 ### `automation_selenium.py`

-The `automation_selenium.py` script utilizes Selenium to interact with web pages, open a browser, and fill out a simple form.
+<br> The `automation_selenium.py` script utilizes Selenium to interact with web pages, open a browser, and fill out a simple form.

 #### ⚙️ Setup